 California roll is popular among the cook-sushi eaters, where consuming raw fish/seafood is a no question ask.
-It often contains kani (crab meat bar), cucumber and avocado.
-Some restaurants might add picked daikon, carrot or fruits like mango, banana to differentiate the flavor.
-There are many creations that used this roll [California], often in uramaki styles as base and add on a cook seafood (unagi, salmon, tuna, etc.) to develop variations.
-To name a few, this Lion King roll is where thinly slice Salmon sashimi wrap around, soaked in spicy mayo and then bake.
+It often contains Kani (crab meat bar), cucumber, and avocado.
+Some restaurants might add pickled daikon, carrot, or fruits like mango, banana to differentiate the flavor.
+There are many creations that used this roll [California], often in uramaki styles as the base, and then add on cooked seafood (unagi, salmon, tuna, etc.) to develop variations.
+To name a few, this Lion King roll is where thinly slice Salmon sashimi wrap around, soaked in spicy mayo, and then bake.
 Another is the infamous dragon roll, with added avocado and kabayaki eel.

 If you’re new to rolling sushi, don’t worry, just follow the following step-by-step guide on rolling this deliciously creamy treat.
 Don’t forget to read How to cook sushi rice and another guide on rolling uramaki dragon roll if you need more information.

 Recipe for Lion King sushi roll